-- Promoting the vitality and viability of town centres, including neighbourhood and local centres. - Supporting a vibrant mix of uses in town centres including retail, leisure, culture, tourism, business, social infrastructure and housing. - Accommodating growth in demand for new town centre floorspace within centres or in well integrated edge of centre development sites. - Bringing back into use vacant or under-used premises. - Promoting inclusive access by public transport, shopmobility, walking and cycling to the range of goods and services in town centres. - Advancing the role of town centres in promoting safe, healthy, sustainable neighbourhoods with quality design and public realm, now and for the future. - Developing the sense of place and identity of town centres, making them places that people will want to visit.
+- Supporting a vibrant mix of uses in town centres including retail, leisure, culture, tourism, business, social infrastructure and housing. - Accommodating growth in demand for new town centre floorspace within centres or in well integrated edge of centre development sites. - Bringing back into use vacant or under-used premises. - Promoting inclusive access by public transport, shopmobility, walking and cycling to the range of goods and services in town centres. - Advancing the role of town centres in promoting safe, healthy, sustainable neighbourhoods with quality design and public realm, now and for the future. - Developing the sense of place and identity of town centres, making them places that people will want to visit.